praetoriandigital/cub-docs/sso-external.md

 (sometimes called by its legacy name, cub-widget).

-So, when we talk about SSO between PD sites and other systems, we imply that OneSource would be an essential part of this integration.
+So, when we talk about SSO between PD sites and other systems, we imply that OneSource will be an essential part of this integration.

 ## Available SSO options
 There can be two separate cases for SSO: